 In FY24, the overall cargo growth at Indian ports was 7 percent, with 53 percent being handled by major ports (government-owned).

 In October 2021, Prime Minister Narendra Modi unveiled the PM Gati Shakti National master plan, which aims to enhance infrastructure.
-For the purpose of coordinated multi-modal connectivity project implementation and integrated planning, it unites 16 ministries, including Railways and Highways, on digital platform.
+For the purpose of coordinated multi-modal connectivity project implementation and integrated planning, it unites 16 ministries, including Railways and Highways, on a digital platform.

-It is designed to be revolutionary strategy for sustainable development and economic progress, with roads, railroads, ports, airports, mass transit, waterways, and logistical infrastructure serving as the “7 engines” that propel the economy forward as whole.
+It is designed to be a revolutionary strategy for sustainable development and economic progress, with roads, railroads, ports, airports, mass transit, waterways, and logistical infrastructure serving as the “7 engines” that propel the economy forward as a whole.

 The Morgan Stanley Report claims that PM Gati Shakti’s policies are paying off.
 To date, 101 projects totaling ₹ 60,900 crore have been identified for implementation in the port and shipping sectors under the PM Gati Shakti plan.